qixuxiang/orb-slam2_with_semantic_label/README.md

 ## 3. Run the code
 1. Download  `yolov3.weights`, `yolov3.cfg` and `coco.names` from [darknet](https://pjreddie.com/darknet/yolo/) and put them in `bin` folder.
-Also, these files can be found in [YOLO V3](https://github.com/qixuxiang/YOLOv3_SpringEdition).
+Also, these files can be found in [YOLO V3](https://github.com/qixuxiang/YOLOv3_SpringEdition).Then, you should make a dir named `img` in  `bin` folder, that is, you should execute command `sudo mkdir img` in `bin` folder.
-2. Download a sequence from http://vision.in.tum.de/data/datasets/rgbd-dataset/download and uncompress it to data folder.
+2. Download a sequence from http://vision.in.tum.de/data/datasets/rgbd-dataset/download and uncompress it to `data` folder.
 3. Associate RGB images and depth images using the python script [associate.py](http://vision.in.tum.de/data/datasets/rgbd-dataset/tools).
-We already provide associations for some of the sequences in *Examples/RGB-D/associations/*.
+We already provide associations for some of the sequences in `Examples/RGB-D/associations/`.
 You can generate your own associations file executing:

   ```
   python associate.py PATH_TO_SEQUENCE/rgb.txt PATH_TO_SEQUENCE/depth.txt > associations.txt
   ```

-4. Execute the following c Change `TUMX.yaml` to TUM1.yaml,TUM2.yaml or TUM3.yaml for freiburg1, freiburg2 and freiburg3 sequences respectively.
-Change `PATH_TO_SEQUENCE_FOLDER`to the uncompressed sequence folder.My command is :
+4. Change `TUMX.yaml` to TUM1.yaml,TUM2.yaml or TUM3.yaml for freiburg1, freiburg2 and freiburg3 sequences respectively.
+Change `PATH_TO_SEQUENCE_FOLDER`to the uncompressed sequence folder.You can run the project by:

 ```
 cd bin